CodeJA91/codeja91.github.io/README.md

 ## Description

-This folder contains 2 .html files, and a sub-folder that contains assets, to which those .html files reference, a css file and a readme.
+This repository contains 3 .html files, and sub-folders that contains assets, to which those .html files reference such as, styles.css, bootstrap.css, and a readme.
 The purpose of this project is to demonstrate my current skill and knowledge of HTML, as well as document my progress, during my time learning at Epicodus.

 ## How To View Online

-Visit this address by copying and pasting this URL into the addess bar: https://codeja91.github.io/
+Visit this address by either clicking this URL: https://codeja91.github.io/ or copying and pasting into the addess/search bar.

 ## How To Download For Offline Viewing

 The only requirement to download and view my project offline is to have an internet browser installed.
 * (1).
-Click or copy this URL: https://github.com/CodeJA91/my-first-webpage/archive/main.zip
+Click or copy this URL:
 * (2).
-If it hasn't begun downloading, paste the URL into your preferred web browser's address bar, after which, the download should start automatically.
+If it hasn't begun downloading, paste the URL into your preferred web browser's address bar, after which the download should start automatically.
 * (3).
-Extract the contents of the now downloaded .zip onto any location on your computer, then navigate and open the folder: "my-first-webpage-main"
+Extract the contents of the now downloaded .zip onto any location on your computer, then navigate and open the folder: "my-first-webpage-main".
 * (4).
-Select and right-click "my-first-webpage.html"
+Select and right-click "my-first-webpage.html".
 * (5).
-Select "Open With" in the context menu
+Select "Open With" in the context menu.
 * (6).
-Select your preferred internet browser
+Select your preferred internet browser.
-* (7).
-Ca$h Money

 #### No luck?
-Please proceed to bash head into keyboard repeatedly, then repeat steps 1-6.
+Then try to repeat steps 1-6.

 ## Roadmap For Self

-Implement CSS and JS elements into my pages.
+Implement JS elements into my pages.

 ## Credit

 I give credit to my resources:

-* https://www.epicodus.com/ - A vocational coding/programming bootcamp with a curriculum structured for online/on location.
+* https://www.epicodus.com/about - A vocational coding/programming bootcamp with a curriculum structured for online/on location.

 * https://www.freecodecamp.org/ - A free online coding/programming school and excellent resource.